DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/user-needs/user-needs.md

 As a project lead I need to have the most up-to-date-guidance so i'm confident i'm following the right process and doing the right thing.

 ## PL6
-**As a project lead I need to ensure [schools / Trusts / others] are progressing their tasksso the application is not delayed.**
+**As a project lead I need to ensure [schools / Trusts / others] are progressing their tasks so the application is not delayed.**

 ### PL6.01
 As a project lead I need to keep stakeholders informed so I can progress the application.